Beta-Sorted Portfolios: Abstract

 \section{Abstract}

 Beta-sorted portfolios---portfolios comprised of assets with similar covariation to selected risk factors---are a popular tool in empirical finance to analyze models of (conditional) expected returns.
-Despite their widespread use, little is known of their statistical properties in contrast to comparable procedures such as two-pass regressions.
+Despite their widespread use, little is known of their econometric properties in contrast to comparable procedures such as two-pass regressions.
 We formally investigate the properties of beta-sorted portfolio returns by casting the procedure as a two-step nonparametric estimator with a nonparametric first step and a beta-adaptive portfolios construction.
 Our framework rationalizes the well-known estimation algorithm with precise economic and statistical assumptions on the general data generating process.
-We provide conditions that ensure consistency and asymptotic normality along with new uniform inference procedures allowing for uncertainty quantification and general hypothesis testing for financial applications.
-We show that the rate of convergence of the estimator is non-uniform and depends on the beta value of interest.
-We also show that the widely-used Fama-MacBeth variance estimator is asymptotically valid but is conservative in general, and can be very conservative in empirically-relevant settings.
-We propose a new variance estimator which is always consistent and provide an empirical implementation which produces valid inference.
-In our empirical application we introduce a novel risk factor -- a measure of the business credit cycle -- and show that it is strongly predictive of both the cross-section and time-series behavior of U.S. stock returns.
+We provide conditions which ensure valid estimation and inference allowing for a range of hypotheses of interest in financial applications.
+We show that the rate of convergence of the estimator changes depending on the value of beta.
+We demonstrate that valid inference depends critically on the object of interest and discuss shortcomings of the widely-used Fama-MacBeth variance estimator.
+To address these limitations, we propose a new variance estimator.
+In an empirical application, we introduce a novel risk factor---a measure of the business credit cycle---and show that it is strongly predictive of both the cross-section and time-series behavior of U.S. stock returns.